-While the loading speed in it self is very important for user experience and now Googles ranking.
+While the loading speed in it self is very important for user experience and now improving Googles ranking of your website for performance.
 The mechanisms behind it, other than brute server speed, are very important as well.
-With mobile now being so important average speeds on desktop can be far to slow for mobile users and they will leave in disgust.
+With mobile now being so important average speeds on a desktop can be far too slow for mobile users and they will leave in disgust.

 **Here are just a few quick tips to help steer you in the right direction for better SEO results:

 The same thing applies to your inside your .css and .js files.
-Strip them down to the bare mininium.
-If you need one fontawesome icon, don't settle for the easy option and load all 400+ of them.
+Strip them down to the bare minimum.
+If you need one font-awesome icon, don't settle for the easy option and load all 400+ of them.
 Minifying .css and .js can be great as well.
-Just make sure you leave the non minified copies in the folder for the person following behind you.
+Just make sure you leave the non-minified copies in the folder for the person following behind you.

 Last tip always use the most efficient file type.
 For example .jpegs can be compressed many more times smaller than a .png file.
 So if you don't need the transparent background use a jpeg.